semberal/vertica-vagrant/README.md

 ```
 vagrant provision --provision-with ansible
 ```
-I should finish successfully now.
+It should finish successfully now.